aniketgargya/atp/README.md

 The `DEVICE_NAME` argument should be the id of the target android device, which can be found by running `adb devices`.

-The `--verbose` flag can be added to any command to view all the adb output --- try this to diagnose any program failures.
+The `--verbose` flag can be added to any command to view all the adb output — try this to diagnose any program failures.

 ## Dependencies:
-- [adb](https://developer.android.com/tools/adb) --- Ensure that adb can be found via the `$PATH` variable.
+- [adb](https://developer.android.com/tools/adb): Ensure that adb can be found via the `$PATH` variable.

-[^1] haha, get it?
+[^1]: haha, get it?

-[^2] This was the original motivation behind this project, as the only way to do this was a long and ugly command that involved pipes and moderate bash scripting skills.
+[^2]: This was the original motivation behind this project, as the only way to do this was a long and ugly command that involved pipes and moderate bash scripting skills.

-[^3] See `newerXY`'s `t` in the (`find` man pages)[https://linux.die.net/man/1/find]
+[^3]: See `newerXY`'s `t` in the [`find` man pages](https://linux.die.net/man/1/find)